Learn about the Asheville breweries and distilleries you’ll visit with us…

 Catawba’s third location opened on April 1, 2015 at 32 Banks Avenue on the South Slope brewery district of Asheville.
 The space is 5600 sq’ and hosts two distinct bar areas.
 The great hall has 24 taps and an indoor/outdoor space.
 The Rickhouse, or barrel room, has 5-6 barrel aged beers on tap.
 In the brewing business since the 1990’s, Catawba has established go-to brews such as Farmer Ted’s Cream Ale, and Firewater IPA.

 Urban Orchard Cider Company is a local, family-owned hard cider production company and tasting room located in West Asheville.
 One of only a handful of “True Cider Bars” in the nation, their taproom and bar provide house-made, delicious, craft hard apple cider, guest bottles of hard cider, local beer, wine, and gluten-free/dairy-free snacks.
 Guests can expect to find at least three varieties of their own, naturally gluten-free hard apple cider on tap year-round, with a rotating selection of seasonal and experimental batches.

-We are excited to soon be offering tours of Sierra Nevada’s new East Coast home in Mills River!
-Check back soon for details.
+We are excited to be offering tours of Sierra Nevada’s new East Coast home in Mills River!

 Ben’s Tune Up is proud to release Ben’s Beer!
 Because we are small batch brewing, we are in the position to use the finest and purest ingredients—along with our brewers creative skills—to produce some of the most unique and tasty beers you’ll find.
 Ben’s Tune Up is located in the South Slope Neighborhood of downtown Asheville, and is home to an urban beer garden, full service restaurant, sake brewery, convenience store & Foothills Butchery.